p0dyakov/flutter_interview/README_EN.md

 The `framework level` is everything we are working with at the time of writing the application, and all the service classes that allow us to interact with the engine level.
 Everything related to this level is written on Dart.
 The `Flutter Framework` interacts with the `Flutter Engine` through an abstraction layer called `Window`

 The `engine level` is a lower level than the framework level, it contains classes and libraries that allow the framework level to work.
-Including the `Dart virtual machine', `Skia` and so on.
+Including the `Dart virtual machine`, `Skia` and so on.

 `Platform level` — specific mechanisms related to a specific launch platform.